Undergraduate Course: Sociology of Intoxication (SCIL10054)

 This session examines the use of drugs for enhancement and so-called smart drug use.

-6. The problem of addiction, disease and cure
+6. Addiction and cure

 This lecture looks at the concept of disease and the uses of drugs to cure drug related problems.